CanadianBoson/LCAO-TDDFT-k-w/README.md

 Linear Combination of Atomic Orbitals (LCAO) mode
-Time Dependent Density Functional Theory (TDDFT) in the frequency domain and  the optical limit q→0⁺ neglecting local crystal field effects.
+Time Dependent Density Functional Theory (TDDFT) in the frequency domain and  the optical limit q → 0⁺ neglecting local crystal field effects.

 Parallelization over k-points, spin, and domain are implemented.